aws-samples/amazon-sagemaker-secure-mlops/README.md

         ParameterKey=SeedCodeS3BucketName,ParameterValue=$S3_BUCKET_NAME
 ```

-If you would like to use **multi-account model deployment**, you must provide the valid values for OU ids **or** account lists and the name for the `SetupStackSetExecutionRole`:
+If you would like to use **multi-account model deployment**, you must provide the valid values for OU IDs **or** account lists and the name for the `SetupStackSetExecutionRole`:
 ```sh
 STACK_NAME="sm-mlops-env"
 ENV_NAME="sm-mlops"